 - Suggest to the person that ‘today we’ll have a stay at home day’ and plan activities accordingly.
 This could be repeated each day of isolation.

 “My mum wants to get out and about as usual, and when she looks out of the window, she sees young mums with children.
 How can I help her to remember that we can’t go outside?”

-- I explain to mum why this by saying (as true to the fact as I can) children have to go out for exercise at least once a day so they don’t get ill, they can only be out for half an hour max and only once.
-We have even sat together to see if we can spot anyone twice!! (she is sort of a neighbourhood watch at the moment!)
+- Explain by saying children have to go out for exercise at least once a day so they don’t get ill, but they can only be out for half an hour max and only once.
+We have even sat together to see if we can spot anyone twice!

-- Take photos of shops, pubs, cafes etc. that are closed and are the usual places a person may visit to show them what the situation is.
+- Take photos of shops, pubs and cafes that are closed and are the usual places a person may visit to show them what the situation is.

 - If the situation is distressing, try to distract with an ’important job’ which needs to be done – for example – drying up, weeding, etc.

 “I’m worried that social isolation will cause mum’s condition to worsen, as she isn’t in contact with people on a daily basis.
 What can I do?”

 - Send cards and letters regularly to relatives in care homes explaining why you aren’t visiting.
 Include past memories about people or situations.

 - Organise regular FaceTime, Zoom, or Microsoft Teams video calls or phone calls with friends and family.

 - Print out photos of loved ones and place them around the house as prompts to start conversation with.